 This was one of the most bizarre methods I came across, and I wouldn’t advise doing it as it could cause mold and dampness on your mattress and base.

 19. Buy more bedding

-It would probably be easier to buy a second set of bedding, so you do not have to dry your dirty set so quickly.
-Although I’m a great advocate for only having one set of bedding as it takes up so much space, it might be better to invest in another set if you must dry indoors then, you can allow your bedding to dry naturally and in less of a hurry.
+It would probably be easier to buy a second bedding set so you do not have to dry your dirty set quickly.
+Although I’m a great advocate for only having one bedding set as it takes up so much space, it might be better to invest in another set if you must dry indoors then, you can allow your bedding to dry naturally and in less of a hurry.

-Whichever way you choose for drying bed sheets, think about getting as much air to flow around your bed linen as possible.
+Whichever way you choose to dry bed sheets, think about getting as much air to flow around your bed linen.
 If all else fails, run around the house with it over your shoulders and pretend you’re Batman!